-Service Management Point (SMP0 is the management node which manages services logic, customers data and traffic and billing data.
+Service Management Point (SMP0 is the management node that manages services logic, customer data and traffic, and billing data.
 The concept of SMP was introduced in order to prevent possible SCP malfunction due to on-the-fly service logic or customer data modification.
 These are first validated at the SMP and then updated at the SCP during lean traffic hours.
 The user interface to the SCP is thus via the SMP.

 All the nodes communicate via standard interfaces at which protocols have been defined by international standardization bodies.
 The distributed functional architecture, which is evident from the above discussion, and the underlying physical entities are best described in terms of layers or planes.
 The following sections are dedicated to the discussion of the physical and functional planes.